NimsaraPeiris/Team-Imprez_digital-land-registry/README.md

     ```sh
     python -m pip install -r requirements.txt
     ```
 3. Database configuration: the backend defaults to `sqlite+aiosqlite:///./db.sqlite3` for local development.
-No Postgres instance is required on this branch.
     ```sh
-    # No action required, sqlite is used by default
+    # No action required — SQLite is used by default for local development
     ```
 4. The database schema is defined in `backend/db/lro_backend_models.py`.
 You'll need to create the tables.
 The models file includes a helper function `create_all_tables()` for development purposes, but for a production environment, it is highly recommended to use a migration tool like Alembic.